symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-simple-cms.rst

 Preconditions
 -------------
-- :doc:`/tutorials/installing-configuring-cmf` (TODO: make this tutorial more self-contained)
+- :doc:`installing-configuring-cmf` (TODO: make this tutorial more self-contained)
-- Or :doc:`/bundles/routing-extra` needs to be installed manually, optionally also :doc:`/bundles/menu` and :doc:`/bundles/block`
+- Or :doc:`../bundles/routing-extra` needs to be installed manually, optionally also :doc:`../bundles/menu` and :doc:`../bundles/block`

 Installation
 ------------